rpy2/rpy2/doc/source/overview.rst

 .. note::

-   Running the tests in an interactive session appear to trigger spurious exceptions when testing callback function raising exception.
-If unsure, just use the first way to test presented in the begining of this section.
+   Running the tests in an interactive session appears to trigger spurious exceptions when testing callback functions raising exceptions.
+	 If unsure, simply use the former way to test (in a shell).

 .. warning::